 Kelsie set a goal early on to be a student leader.
-While in high school, she attended Meredith's Looking Towards College.
-A student adviser for this program was president of her class at Meredith, and Kelsie was inspired by her example.
+While in high school, she attended Meredith’s Looking Towards College.
+A student advisor for this program was president of her class at Meredith, and Kelsie was inspired by her example.

 “Meredith encourages students to be involved and that’s one of the biggest ways I’ve grown as a person,” Kelsie said.
 “I’ve learned how to efficiently lead and how to use my strengths.”

-When she initially applied to be a student adviser, Kelsie wasn't selected for the position.
+When she initially applied to be a student advisor, Kelsie wasn’t selected for the position.
 Meredith’s Student Leadership and Service office suggested she attend LeaderShape, which gave her more leadership skills and increased her confidence.
 After that, she was chosen to be an event co-chair and the SGA Student Life co-chair in her junior year.